Childbirth Educator Training

 About the Course

-The Childbirth Educator Training includes 14+ modules in an online classroom platform in addition to 9 weekly remote live classes.
+The Childbirth Educator Trainingincludes 14+ modules in an online classroom platform in addition to in-person or remote-live sessions.

 Students learn the basics of how to teach childbirth and newborn care to adults.
 Instructors model a variety of teaching techniques including lecture, use of audio-visual aids, role-playing, active learning methods and small group activities.
 Students apply their learning through practice teaching sessions, which offer each student a chance to give a short presentation to peers and receive an experienced childbirth educator's feedback.